bitbegin/ndoc/docs/03-variable--nc/03-const.md

 **variable can't be changed**

 ```
+const a: static "this is a string!"
-a: const cstring "this is a string!"
+const a: [pointer! uchar!] static "this is a string!"
 ```

 **the pointer value can't be changed**

 ```
+a: const static "this is a string!"
-const a: cstring "this is a string!"
+a: const [pointer! uchar!] static "this is a string!"
 ```

 **both can't be changed**
 ```
-const a: const cstring "this is a string!"
+const a: const static "this is a string!"
+const a: [const pointer! uchar!] static "this is a string!"
 ```

 ### examples